 My father fled a civil war that over 12 years inflicted systematic human-rights violations on tens of thousands of people.

-My mother left her family and a country she loved because she knew that writing words such as these in El Salvador would endanger the life of the daughter growing in her womb.
+My mother left her family and a country she loved because she knew that writing words such as these in El Salvador would endanger the life of the daughter who would soon be growing in her womb.

 My parents raised my brother and me to feel pride in our identity.
 They knew we would encounter obstacles because of our origins and so prepared us on how to speak and react in situations where people might discriminate against us.

-I have been subjected to a tokenism and discrimination because of my ethnic heritage and been discounted as incapable because of my biology.
-So, how can I not think about my own gender and ethnicity – and those of the people around me?
+I have been subjected to a tokenism and discrimination because of my heritage and been discounted as incapable because of my biology.
+So, how can I not think about my own gender and ancestry – and those of the people around me?